-As things currently stand, the UK is due to leave the EU on 29 March 2019, but uncertainty in terms of the withdrawal process and the potential implications of Brexit on the University remains, and the continued lack of clarity will be of concern to staff and students.
+As things currently stand, the UK is due to leave the EU on 31st October 2019, or if the UK Parliament is unable agree on a withdrawal deal soon and does not take part in the upcoming European elections a no-deal Brexit would happen on Saturday 1 June 2019.
+Uncertainty in terms of the withdrawal process and the potential implications of Brexit on the University remains, and the continued lack of clarity will be of concern to staff and students.

 Our primary consideration during this period is our staff and students, and in this time of uncertainty, we have developed these web pages to answer key questions on Brexit and ongoing updates.